scaledown-team/agoraXscaledown/README.md

 Agora's Conversational AI product gives developers everything they need to build real-time voice agents.
 The one thing it doesn't control is how expensive the LLM calls get as conversations grow.

-ScaleDown plugs in at exactly the right layer — between the agent orchestration and the LLM endpoint — and makes long conversations just as affordable as short ones.
+ScaleDown plugs in at exactly the right layer, between the agent orchestration and the LLM endpoint and makes long conversations just as affordable as short ones.

 For Agora customers building customer support bots, voice assistants, or interactive AI companions, this is the difference between a product that scales economically and one that doesn't.